pleabargain/EnglishHelpsYourCareer/English resources.md

 # should
 - You should watch films in English with sub titles.
 - You should practice English with your international colleagues.
-- You should sing out loud in English.
 - You should study grammar.
-- You should sing your favorite songs out loud in English.
 - You should try to think in English.
 - You should try to learn phrases in English.
 - You should watch educational videos in  English.